NoorChasib/Bullseye/README.md

 # Demo

 ## About
-Bullseye is a game built using pure Javascript, HTMl and CSS
+Bullseye is a game built using pure Javascript, HTML and CSS